American Made Drones (2026): Best NDAA-Compliant U.S Drones

 • Modular EO/IR sensor options

-• Lattice AI for autonomous operations and teaming
+• Lattice AI for autonomous mission planning and execution

 Pros Cons